herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Document Lifecycle-Driven Invalidation System.md

 }
 ```

-This example illustrates how **external** modules (e.g., style computation engine, higher-level application code) could trigger invalidation or ensure the document is in a fully up-to-date state (style, layout, or both).
+This example illustrates how **external** systems (e.g., style computation engine, higher-level application code) could trigger invalidation or ensure the document is in a fully up-to-date state (style, layout, or both).

 ---

 ## 10. Conclusion

-The **Document Lifecycle-Driven Invalidation System** provides a **robust**, **scalable**, and **high-performance** mechanism for handling DOM mutations and orchestrating the resulting style/layout recalculations in AngleSharp.
+The **LifecycleSystem-Driven Invalidation System** provides a **robust**, **scalable**, and **high-performance** mechanism for handling DOM mutations and orchestrating the resulting style/layout recalculations in AngleSharp.
 By combining **lifecycle state management**, **fine-grained dependency tracking**, **batched mutation processing**, and **flexible scheduling**, the system ensures that:

 1. Only the necessary elements are recalculated
 2. Expensive operations (like layout) are deferred until absolutely needed
-3. The document’s state transitions remain valid and logically consistent
+3. The document's state transitions remain valid and logically consistent

-This design draws on the best practices from modern browser engines while remaining adaptable to AngleSharp’s unique constraints and extensibility requirements.
+This design draws on the best practices from modern browser engines while remaining adaptable to AngleSharp's unique constraints and extensibility requirements.
 As AngleSharp expands (e.g., with a future layout engine), this system is designed to **seamlessly integrate** new modules or advanced features like paint invalidation and more complex scheduling policies.